 Saturday, December 22, 2012

-Manga Cafe - Hot Spring Combination in Myoko
+Alpen Blick Spa: A Manga Cafe - Hot Spring Combination in Myoko, Niigata

-The Onsen Cafe is a manga lover's paradise with a hot outdoor hot bath with a mountain view, an indoor hot bath with a forest view, an icily cold indoor bath, and a hinoki (檜) scented sauna.
+The Alpen Blick Spa is a manga lover's paradise with a hot outdoor hot bath with a mountain view, an indoor hot bath with a forest view, an icily cold indoor bath, and a hinoki (檜) scented sauna.
 Hinoki is the Japanese word for the Japanese cypress tree.
-It has a fragrant refreshing aroma that rises with the steam.
-Many saunas and bathtubs are constructed with this tree.
-After bathing, if you still need to unwind, you can drip your melted body onto foam cushions in a "sleeping room," transform yourself into a vegetable in a massage chair, or lay upon tatami mats after pigging out in a cafeteria.
+It has a fragrant, refreshing aroma that rises with the steam.
+Many saunas and bathtubs are constructed with cypress wood.
+After bathing, if you still need to unwind, you can relax on foam cushions in a "sleeping room," transform into a vegetable in a massage chair, or lie on tatami mats after indulging in a cafeteria meal.
 If a part of your body still desires movement, let it be the eyes.
-They can read magazines or manga from the library, scan the Internet, or watch large screen TV monitors while your other body parts vegetate.
+They can read magazines or manga from the library, browse the Internet, or watch large-screen TV monitors while their other body parts vegetate.

-Japanese have an almost nonhuman ability to sleep in public spaces.
-Many Japanese hot spring facilities provide "relaxing rooms," kyuukejo (休憩所),for their already relaxed customers to reach the ultimate realm of relaxation.
-Relaxing is tough work and requires lots of practice.
-In fact, many Japanese college students are very serious about their relaxation training and do not waste time in class studying.
-Those interested in researching the amazing Japanese ability to sleep almost anywhere, anytime, and in any position, are recommended to study the Facebook page titled Nobody Sleeps Like the Japanese Do.
-Perhaps, feeling confident that no one will steal their belongings helps the Japanese to sleep deeply wherever they are.
+Many Japanese hot spring facilities provide "relaxing rooms," kyuukejo (休憩所), for their already relaxed customers to reach the ultimate realm of relaxation.
+Relaxing is challenging work and requires lots of practice.
+In fact, many Japanese college students are earnest about their relaxation training and do not waste time in class studying.
+Those interested in researching the amazing Japanese ability to sleep almost anywhere, anytime, and in any position are recommended to examine the Facebook page titled Nobody Sleeps Like the Japanese Do.
+Perhaps, feeling confident that no one will steal their belongings helps the Japanese to sleep deeply wherever and whenever.
+They have an almost nonhuman ability to sleep in public spaces.

 Sleeping in Public in the kyuukejo (休憩所)